benblub/ftg/README.md

     }
 ```

-## Extends ApiTestCase
+## Extends ApiTestCase / implement AuthHelperInterface

-In our Cases the Api requests need some Authentication.
-A a helper Class for Auth like shown here.
-The generate Tests set then auth.
-Currently there is no Option for disable auth on generated test xy..
+Your Test classes extend any class which extends ApiTestCase from ApiPlatform.
+To use Auth you need to implement the AuthHelperInterface like shown in the examble.
+also needs config set "custom_auth: true" (config is not implemented yet)

+else you can use the defaults from AuthHelper (use id as identifier)

 ```php
 <?php